 - Once you disable all extensions, restart Chrome.

 To do that, just press the Power button on your router and wait for 30 seconds or so.
-Now press the Power button and wait until your router boots completely.
+Then press the Power button again, and wait until your router boots completely.
 Once your router boots, check if the issue is still there.

 - Open the Settings tab in Chrome.